 About 35 miles southeast of Austin, Lockhart is the Barbecue Capital of Texas.
 The small town boats a handful of famous BBQ joints where it’s nearly impossible to make a bad choice.
 From ribs and brisket to smoked turkey and sausage, this is the place for all the meats.

 Avoid coming on weekends, if you can, because lines can be long.

 Dive into Jacob’s Well

-Jacob’s Well in Wimberly is one of the best swimming holes in Texas and a top place to cool off when the mercury rises.
+Jacob’s Well, a top Wimberley attraction, is one of the best swimming holes in Texas and a great place to cool off when the mercury rises.
 The chilly water here is deceptively deep, bubbling up from a cave system that stretches over 100 feet underground.
 From May through September, reservations are required for swimming.
 Jump in from the cliffs above if you’re feeling brave!

 Explore the San Antonio missions